Discovery-led project re-designing subscription experience for new user behaviour patterns.

 Why would I buy Lyka if I can cook fresh meals?

-Landscape review: existing conversion patterns
+Landscape review to understand existing conversion patterns

 Landscape analysis was conducted to understand how competitors use visual cues such as pricing and nutritional value to meet customer expectations and influence decisions.
 To remain competitive, Lyka needs adopt similar strategies while maintaining brand integrity.

-Price driver
+Cost-effective driver

 To be competitive Lyka needs to incorporate this cue into their subscription pricing.